 For more than 50 years, the Urban Institute has delivered data, facts, and insights that have helped strengthen communities and improve people's well-being—especially people for whom access to opportunity remains elusive because of persistent structural and systemic barriers.

-For our work to be truly relevant and meaningful, for it to inform actions that ignite change, and for Urban to effectively carry out our mission, it is imperative that our workplace reflects a diversity of thought, experience, and background.
+For our work to be truly relevant and meaningful, for it to inform actions that ignite change, and for Urban to effectively carry out our mission, it is imperative that our workplace reflects diverse perspectives, experiences, and backgrounds.
 Like so many American institutions, we are not yet where we want be, but we are striving to

 create an environment where all staff are equitably treated, valued, and included in the work we pursue, no matter their identity, experience, disability status, or role; and